×

 We asked expats in La Libertad what banks they use and there advice about banking.
 They advised:

 "Expats considering retiring in La Libertad should be aware that the cost of living is relatively low, but the infrastructure is not as developed as in other parts of the country.
 It is important to research the local healthcare system and ensure that adequate medical care is available.
 Additionally, expats should be aware that the local language is Spanish, so it is important to learn the language or hire a translator.
-Finally, it is important to research the local culture and customs to ensure a smooth transition into the community," wrote a member in La Libertad.
+Finally, it is important to research the local culture and customs to ensure a smooth transition into the community," wrote one member in La Libertad.

 Will I be able to find a job in La Libertad?